branaway/Japid/readme.txt

 Version History:

+2011/1/11: V0.6.1
+    1. internal change: all tag invocations are now local in the layout method.
+The idea was to reduce using fields and favor local variables;
+    2. fix: all implicit variables are labeled as final for use in inner classes.
 2011/1/8: V0.6.0
     1. bundled a Japid development plugin for Eclipse in the eclipse-plugin directory.
 Read the readme.txt in the directory for instructions.